Séralini affair: Retraction

-On 1 August 2017, as part of a lawsuit against Monsanto, documents were released showing, among other things, that the Editor-in-Chief, Wallace Hayes, had once had a contractual relationship with Monsanto.
-Hayes said in an interview that he did not have a contract with Monsanto when he retracted Seralini's paper, and that his decision to retract it was not influenced by Monsanto at all.
+On 1 August 2017, as part of a lawsuit against Monsanto, documents were released showing, among other things, that the editor-in-chief, Wallace Hayes, had once had a contractual relationship with Monsanto.
+Hayes said in an interview that he did not have a contract with Monsanto when he retracted Séralini's paper, and that his decision to retract it was not influenced by Monsanto at all.

 Republication

 In June 2014, the original study was republished with the addition of the entire data set, in the journal Environmental Sciences Europe.
 The entire data set was published because of requests from the national regulatory bodies CFIA, EFSA, FSANZ, ANSES and BfR.

 The editor said that the paper was republished without further scientific peer review, "because this had already been conducted by Food and Chemical Toxicology, and had concluded there had been no fraud nor misrepresentation."
 The republication renewed the controversy, but now with additional controversy over the behavior of the editors of both journals.

 In July 2015, the International Agency for Research on Cancer published a monograph on glyphosate, which contained an evaluation of the Séralini paper as republished in June 2014 and the conclusion, that the study "was inadequate for evaluation because the number of animals per group was small, the histopathological description of tumours was poor, and incidences of tumours for individual animals were not provided."